 Sign up for activity alerts from financial institutions

 Signing up for activity alerts with bank or credit card companies can alert consumers to any suspicious activity associated with their accounts.
-People are notified straight away and can prevent any further fraudulent charges or withdrawals.
-Do not delay in reporting suspected fraud to your bank, and ask about the possibility of closing the account in question.
+People are notified straight away, and this can prevent any further fraudulent charges or withdrawals.
+Do not delay reporting suspected fraud to your bank, and ask about the possibility of closing the account in question.

 Set up identity and credit monitoring

-People can register with an identity and credit monitoring service that will provide a warning if their personal data is under threat.
-Personal data is often traded on the dark web, and monitoring services focus on places where data is known to be bought and sold and send alerts if personal data is identified.
-Credit monitoring services alert individuals if there has been a change to their credit profile such as new trade lines or hard credit enquiries.
+People can register with an identity and credit monitoring service that will provide a warning if their data is under threat.
+Personal information is often traded on the dark web, and monitoring services focus on places where data is known to be bought and sold and send alerts if personal data is identified.
+Credit monitoring services alert individuals if there has been a change to their credit profile, such as new trade lines or hard credit inquiries.
 If individuals are concerned their information has been used fraudulently, a professional can determine the depth of fraud and assist with identity restoration.

 Follow password security best practices

-There is a lot of advice available about creating strong, unique passwords for each account, but with the average person having 70-80 accounts, it’s difficult to remember them all and many individuals reuse passwords.
-Installing a password manager can help you generate and store passwords for all your accounts, on all your devices.
-While it won’t make it safe to use common passwords like QWERTY or your dog’s name, it can suggest an alternative that’s nearly impossible to guess.
+There is a lot of advice available about creating strong, unique passwords for each account.
+Still, with the average person having 70-80 accounts, it's difficult to remember them all, and many individuals reuse passwords.
+Installing a password manager can help you generate and store passwords for all your accounts on your devices.
+While using common passwords like QWERTY or your dog's name won't make it safe, it can suggest a nearly impossible alternative to guess.

-The greatest takeaway from this should be that, when it comes to avoiding identity fraud, there is no silver bullet to ensure complete protection.
+The greatest takeaway from this should be that there is no silver bullet to ensure complete protection when it comes to avoiding identity fraud.
 The best thing consumers can do is stay vigilant and use caution.
-Adopting the layers of security discussed in the list above will give individuals the greatest level of protection from a threat which is only certain to become more and more destructive in the future.
+Adopting the layers of security discussed in the list above will give individuals the most significant level of protection from a threat that is only certain to become more and more destructive in the future.